nyasyamorina/nyaszip/DOCUMENT.md

 2. use `/` as the path separator, instead of `\`,
 3. cannot starts with any `/`.

+The file name will be automatically fixed by `LocalFile::safe_file_name(string)` to obey rules 2 and 3.

-Using the `current()` method can get the pointer of the last added `LocalFile`, it will return `NULL` is there is no file or the zip writter is clodes.
+Using the `current()` method can get the pointer of the last added `LocalFile`, it will return `NULL` if there is no file or the zip writter is closed.
 And use `close_current()` instead of `current()->close()` to close current file.

-Use the `comment(string)` to add or change comment for the zip file.
+Use the `comment(string)` to add or change the comment for the zip file.

 Use `close()` to close the zip writter, the state will become `Closed` after closing. this method will also automatically close the last `LocalFile`.
 The `close()` method must be called before exit or deleting the output stream.

 After closing, any change to the zip file is invalid and throw an error, including adding file and changing comment.
-Calling `close()` multiple time is allowed, but it will just run first time.
+Calling `close()` multiple time is allowed, but it will just run at the first time.

 ---